| | Production

 his job as Technical Stage manager at the Churchill Theatre in Bromley

 to go out on tour with The Ultimate Adventure for six months.
-His
+He was responsible for building the set and rehearsing the

 local crews at each venue.
 He was also in charge of moving the whole